RiccardoYorkeReali/ConwaySGameOfLife/README.md

 - Each populated location with two or three neighbors survives.
 - Each unpopulated location becomes populated if it has exactly three populated neighbors (**birth**).
 - All updates are performed simultaneously **in parallel**.

+## Implementation
+The game has been implemented by using Numpy and Scipy to define the model and to update the state, while PyQT has been used to implement the graphic user interface.
+The pattern MVC has been used to obtain a separation of concerns between the classes involved in the game.

+### Model
+The model has been implemented in the class `GameOfLifeModel`.
+This class provides a model that represents the state in which the whole cells live.
+It also provides methods to get and set information, load, save and clear a state and a method that compute the evolution of the states by convolution (the rules of the game).

+Attributes:
+- cells             the current state of the Game.
+- aliveCells        the number of alive cells.
+- generation        the current generation in which current State's cells live.